Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: Policy Confounding

-Finally, to conclude this section, we demonstrate that even though, in Example \ref{ex:frozen}, the variables included in the $\pi$-minimal history representation are a subset of the variables in the minimal history representation, $\bar{\Theta}^{\pi*}_t \subset \bar{\Theta}^*_t$, this is not always the case, as $\bar{\Theta}^{\pi*}_t$ may contain superfluous variables (Definition \ref{def:superfluous}).
+Finally, it is worth noting that even though, in Example \ref{ex:frozen}, the variables included in the $\pi$-minimal state representation are a subset of the variables in the minimal state representation, $\bar{F}^{\pi*} \subset \bar{F}^*$, this is not always the case, as $\bar{F}^{\pi*}$ may contain superfluous variables (Definition \ref{def:superfluous}).
 An example illustrating this situation is provided in Appendix \ref{ap:watch_example} (Example \ref{ex:watch_time}).